charmoniumQ/charmonium.cache/README.rst

 2. **Useful between runs and across machines:** The cache can persist on the disk (unlike `functools.lru_cache`_).
-Moreover, a cache can be shared on the network, so that if *any* machine has computed the function for the same source-source and arguments, this value can be reused by *any other* machine.
+Moreover, a cache can be shared on the network, so that if *any* machine has computed the function for the same source-source and arguments, this value can be reused by *any other* machine, provided your datatype is de/serializable on those platforms.

 3. **Easy to adopt:** Only requires adding one line (`decorator`_) to the function definition.